In 2018, a missing comma in the state's overtime laws once cost a Portland dairy company a staggering $5 million!

 #1 Review and negotiate contract terms to ensure they align with your business needs

-Before signing any contract, it's essential to review the terms and conditions carefully.
-Ensure that they align with your business needs and risk tolerance.
 Consider negotiating terms that can minimize risks, such as indemnification, limitation of liability, termination clauses, and dispute resolution mechanisms.
-Consider using a clause and template library to ensure consistency in contract terms and minimize the risk of errors or omissions.
+You can use a clause and template library to maintain consistency in contract terms and minimize the risk of errors or omissions.

 Also read: 5 Most Negotiated Terms and Clauses in a Contract